 Your USM experience is about preparing you academically for your future, but it’s also about the people you meet here and the experiences you have with them inside and outside the classroom.
 At USM, we support our residential students by assigning all first-year residential students to a Living Learning Community (LLC).
 Your LLC assignment is based on the COR lab class that you choose with your Academic Advisor during your initial Advising and Course Selection (ACS) meeting.
 These LLCs are not connected to specific academic majors, rather you can choose the one that best fits your interests.
-Your housing assignment coincides with the COR lab class that you have chosen, allowing you live and learn with a smaller cohort of students who share a common interest in that community.
+Your housing assignment coincides with the COR lab class that you have chosen, allowing you to live and learn with a smaller cohort of students who share a common interest in that community.

 - They build, maintain, and utilize important social networks.